OWASP/wrongsecrets/README.md

 7. Create a container and push it to your registry
 8. Override the K8s definition files for either [AWS](/aws/k8s/secret-challenge-vault-deployment.yml) or [GCP](/gcp/k8s/secret-challenge-vault-deployment.yml.tpl).

-## Do you want to play without guidance?
+## Do you want to play without guidance or spoils?

 Each challenge has a `Show hints` button and a `What's wrong?` button.
 These buttons help to simplify the challenges and give explanation to the reader.
 Though, the explanations can spoil the fun if you want to do this as a hacking exercise.
 Therefore, you can manipulate them by overriding the following settings in your env: